 It is hard to overstate the importance of this point-creating strong performance incentives is the most direct opportunity that contracting affords to agencies to improve service for their transit riders.
 The adoption of clear performance metrics is also common across all contracting cases in this report.
-The exercise of choosing specific performance metrics is another independently valuable strategic opportunity for transit agencies whose own performance reporting might be disconnected from agency goals.92
+The exercise of choosing specific performance metrics is another independently valuable strategic opportunity for transit agencies whose own performance reporting might be disconnected from agency goals.

-If an agency desires increased transit system reliability, it ought to use a performance metric like London's "excess wait time,"

-92 Chris Pangilinan, Zak Accuardi, and Mel Plaut, Evaluating Emerging Mobility Partnerships, Federal Transit Administration, 2017 (forthcoming). which creates a strong reliability incentive for high-frequency transit routes.
-Safety is a priority for all public transportation systems, but different systems prioritize different aspects of safety driver safety, rider perception of safety on vehicles and at transit stations, pedestrian safety, or crash incidence, to name a few.
+If an agency desires increased transit system reliability, it ought to use a performance metric like London's "excess wait time," which creates a strong reliability incentive for high-frequency transit routes.
+Safety is a priority for all public transportation systems, but different systems prioritize different aspects of safety-driver safety, rider perception of safety on vehicles and at transit stations, pedestrian safety, or crash incidence, to name a few.